Honda Timing Belt

 What happens if a Honda timing belt breaks?

-On interference engines, open valves can contact pistons — often requiring head work.
+On interference engines, open valves can hit the pistons — often requiring head work.
 That is why interval service exists.
 Non-interference designs are rarer; we confirm for your engine before advising.

 Should the water pump be replaced with the belt?